 The mulcher uses the flow and pressure created from the carrier.
 Common causes that affect the head, if the carrier is producing adequate pressure and flow, are:

 Contact your local dealer if these suggestions do not resolve your issue.

 The QR (Quick Response) code is a readable barcode that allows users to scan with a common application downloaded to a mobile phone.
 On the Fecon head, service parts specific to your head can be read and displayed on your mobile phone.

 The standard double carbide tools will last for approximately 300-500 hours.
 This time will vary in different applications, especially in high horsepower tractors or when the application requires frequent ground engagement.
 If you notice the carbide is missing, replace the tool immediately.
 The body of the tool will wear out quickly in this situation and can subject the tool holder to damage.

 The only daily maintenance we recommend is to grease the rotor bearings.
 These require at least 1 pump of grease for every hour you run the machine, and they should be serviced every 4 hours.
 Generally a customer will do 4 pumps of grease in the morning and run for 4 hours before stopping to grease the rotor bearings again.
 Inspect the tools for tightness and belts for proper tension daily.

-The standard double carbide tools on an HDT rotor should be torqued to 590 ft/lbs.
-The FGT tools should be torqued to 500 ft/lbs.
-When torqueing the bolts, make sure the threads are lubricated with oil.
+The standard double carbide tools on an HDT rotor should be torqued to 590 ft/lbs with oil.
+The FGT tools should be torqued to 400 ft/lbs with anti seize.
+When torquing the bolts, make sure the threads are lubricated with oil.

 The v- belt in a skid steer mounted Bull Hog should deflect approximately 5/16” with 40 pounds of force.
 The polychain cog belt in the same Bull Hog should deflect about 1/16” with 40 pounds of force.